Skip to content

 Reading practice is one rail.
 Pair it with comprehension exercises, themed stories, or the in-app graded library — each links to the others by level.

-Spanish reading practice — questions, answered
+Spanish reading practice — FAQ

 Direct answers grounded in the comprehensible-input literature and CEFR descriptors.